Teams Meeting Room Echo: Fix Conference Room Echo Fast

 Run a room-first echo checklist

 Measure before tuning.
-Teams-level tuning without room evidence can create temporary improvements while root causes remain.
+Teams-level tuning without room evidence can create temporary improvements while the root cause stays in the room.

 - Capture RT60 at representative speaking positions